 If your daughter is 12 years old or older, we will ask her about her periods and any possibility that she could be pregnant.

 Children and young people who are having the scan awake, that is, without sedation or general anaesthetic do not need to ‘fast’ or stop eating and drinking before the scan.
 However, as they will be lying down for the scan, it may be better to avoid a big or heavy meal.

 The person bringing your child to the scan should have ‘Parental Responsibility’ for them.
 Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
 If the person bringing your child does not have Parental Responsibility, we may have to cancel the scan.

 The day of the scan

-CT scans are only ever performed if the benefits outweigh the risks involved.
+CT scans are only ever requested if the benefits outweigh the risks involved.
 CT does use radiation, but the dose is kept as low as possible.
 This is because the radiographers are specially trained to obtain the best quality pictures while using the lowest amount of radiation possible.

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.